scottlandon8/scott-portfolio/homework3and4.md

 ## Critique of the Visualization
 The overall summary of the chart is that for someone who has experience with NBA the chart is pretty cool.
-I consider myself as someone who follows the NBA pretty closely, but this still took me a secong to get a real idea of what was going on, so the readability needs some work.
+I consider myself as someone who follows the NBA pretty closely, but this still took me a second to get a real idea of what was going on, so the readability needs some work.

 The chart looks a bit messy.
 There are axes, diagonal lines, some random labels, and some